 Alex Baugh is an associate professor of biology at Swarthmore College in Philadelphia where his research group focuses primarily on the neuroendocrine mechanisms underlying social behavior, particularly sexual receptivity in female frogs and songbirds.
 Alex is spending a sabbatical year working primarily in the Collective Behavior department with Alex Jordan’s group with support from the Alexander von Humboldt Foundation and MPI-AB.
 The primary goal is the development of methods for quantifying and manipulating steroid hormones in cichlids with an aim of using these techniques to test hypotheses about endocrine regulation of social behavior across related species.

 Rodriguez-Santiago M, Nuehrenberg P, Derry J, Deussen O, Francisco F, Garrison LK, Garza SF, Hofmann A, Jordan A. 2020.
 Behavioral traits that define social dominance are the same that reduce social influence in a consensus task.
-Proceedings of the National Academy of Sciences (31) 18566-18573
+PNAS (31) 18566-18573

 Jordan A, Taborsky B, Taborsky M. 2020.
 Cichlids as a model system for studying social behaviour and evolution.
 In ‘The Behaviour, Ecology, and Evolution of cichlid fishes: A Contemporary Modern Synthesis’ Abate and Noakes (eds).
 Spinger Academic.